gantry/docs/pages/01.gantry5/02.configure/03.particle-defaults/docs.md

 The **Particle Defaults** panel gives you the ability to turn particle types **on** or **off** as you please.
 Doing this will disable the particle for any assigned pages, even if you have it already set in the **Layout Manager**.

 Think of this panel as the breaker panel of Gantry.
-It serves as a one-stop shop for enabling and disabling particles such as the **Logo**, **Date**, and **Google Analytics**.
+It serves as a one-stop shop for enabling and disabling particles such as the **Logo** and **Date**.
 We have a full breakdown of Gantry's included particles [in the next chapter](../../particles).

 Controls
 -----

 ![Controls](controls_1.jpg?classes=shadow,border)

-The **Save Particle Defaults** button applies any changes you have made to the **Settings** administrative panel to its associated outline.
+The **Save Particle Defaults** button applies any changes you have made to the **Particle Defaults** administrative panel to its associated outline.
 These changes apply as the new default for the setting for that outline only, and will only become a global default if you are using the theme's assigned base outline.

 ![Controls](controls_2.jpg?classes=shadow,border)

 When using an override or user-created **outline**, you will notice checkboxes next to the different settings fields.
 When unchecked, these fields may appear grayed out until you either click the setting or the checkbox to indicate you would like to make a change.
-Once you have made a change and clicked the **Save Settings** button, your changes will be saved for the associated outline.
-To revert this change back to its default setting, simply uncheck the check box.
+Once you have made a change and clicked the **Save Particle Defaults** button, your changes will be saved for the associated outline.
+To revert this change back to its default setting, simply uncheck the checkbox.

 !
 The **Particle Defaults** panel is being phased out in **user-created outlines** as it is not necessary under the new inheritance system.
 You will see it in the Base Outline as this will enable you to set global defaults for the particle.
 However, the panel is hidden by default for any user-defined outlines as the vast majority of users will be defining particles in an individual outline through the layout manager most of the time.